aristanetworks/anta/docs/advanced_usages/as-python-lib.md

 - The [connect_inventory()](../api/inventory.md#anta.inventory.AntaInventory.connect_inventory) coroutine will execute the [refresh()](../api/device.md#anta.device.AntaDevice.refresh) coroutines of all the devices in the inventory.
 - The [parse()](../api/inventory.md#anta.inventory.AntaInventory.parse) static method creates an [AntaInventory](../api/inventory.md#anta.inventory.AntaInventory) instance from a YAML file and returns it.
 The devices are [AsyncEOSDevice](../api/device.md#anta.device.AsyncEOSDevice) instances.

-To parse a YAML inventory file and print the devices connection status:
+## Examples

+##### Parse an ANTA inventory file

+> This script parses an ANTA inventory file, connects to devices and print their status

 ```python
 """